 The buyer’s journey on Roofstock begins in the search area where you can browse through properties based on your desired location, return, and more.

-After choosing a property, you can view detailed specifications about the house which are part of Roofstock’s certification.
-Three main components make up the property analysis:
+After choosing a property, you can view detailed specifications and documents about the house.
+The documents may include:

 - Pricing Appraisal